-- 27. This policy was previously referred to as 'Urban Design Quality' and is now referred to as 'Design and Character'. - 28.
+- 28. This policy was previously referred to as 'Urban Design Quality' and is now referred to as 'Design and Character'. - 29.
 The emphasis of the policy remains to secure the highest quality urban design principles in proposed development.
 The Core Strategy review shows changes that have been made to the Building for Life set of criteria which is used in assessing design quality in major applications for residential development.
-This criteria has been reduced from 20 categories to 12, and to achieve the 'Building for Life Diamond' status as an exemplar scheme, a 'green' score must be achieved in each of the 12 categories.

-29. The amended policy includes an enhanced focus on biodiversity and greening of streets as a way of contributing to health, welfare and quality of life for everyone who lives and works in the urban environment along with being an additional habitat for wildlife.
+This criteria has been reduced from 20 categories to 12, and to achieve the 'Building for Life Diamond' status as an exemplar scheme, a 'green' score must be achieved in each of the 12 categories. - 30.
+As part of its Housing Standards Review, the Government introduced two optional Building Regulations standards relating to accessibility, which can be required through planning policy.
+The Pre-Submission Main Modifications include a requirement for 35% of dwellings to be built to standard M4(2) Accessible and Adaptable dwellings with a requirement for wheelchair user or wheelchair adaptable dwellings to be considered as part of any affordable housing requirement.
+The standard within the policy is based upon the results of the Suffolk Housing Survey carried out in 2014, insofar as the results relate to Ipswich Borough.
+The Government requires that the new Building Regulation standards are the only ones which can be required in relation to accessible dwellings and therefore reference to Lifetime Homes has been removed from the plan. - 31.
+The amended policy includes an enhanced focus on biodiversity and greening of streets as a way of contributing to health, welfare and quality of life for everyone who lives and works in the urban environment along with being an additional habitat for wildlife.